-A US Economy Powered by AI
+A U.S. Economy Powered by AI

-The most asked questions we’ve received from clients of late are: “Is AI in a bubble?” and “What’s your strategy for an AI pullback?”
 We think this largely stems from a series of headlines over the past few months that have been skeptical regarding the run-up over the past few years of a variety of stocks that are considered part of the AI revolution.
-Many of these articles prey on the public fears of the potentially revolutionary technology and the equal concern that that the promise may not live up to the hype.
-Inevitably, comparisons to the dot-com bubble,[1] the subprime mortgage bubble,[2] and/or the great depression[3] frequently fail to provide proper context and meaningful facts for the average person.
+Many of these articles prey on investors’ fear of the potentially revolutionary technology and their concern that the promise may not live up to the hype.

 For our part, we take a more measured view based on three key observations of what we know now.
 First, for the past three years, the stock market has done historically better than it has on average.
-Second, the publicly traded tech companies at the forefront of AI have generally had strong earnings that are being plowed back into data center construction (however, more recently, they are starting to turn to the bond market to borrow, as their profits are insufficient to make the needed investments for AI).
-Third, the data and charts that we monitor indicate that the AI infrastructure build-out is responsible for an ever-increasing percentage of the economic growth in the US economy.
-In light of these observations, we think it’s a prudent time to consider rebalancing back to one’s long-term strategic asset allocation; and, in some cases, even reducing equity exposure may make sense given near-term cash needs (1 – 3 years), the tax consequences of selling, and your overall financial plan.
+Second, the publicly-traded tech companies at the forefront of AI have generally had strong earnings that are being plowed back into data center construction.
+(More recently, however, they are starting to turn to the bond market to borrow, as their profits are insufficient to fund the necessary investments for AI.)
+And third, the data and charts that we monitor indicate that the AI infrastructure build-out is responsible for an ever-increasing percentage of the economic growth in the U.S. economy.

-Equities, both here and abroad, have done historically well in recent years.
-As you’ll see in the charts below, three measures of stock market performance- namely the S&P 500 (large US companies), the MSCI All-Country World Index (companies worldwide from both developed and emerging markets), and the Russell 2000 (small and medium US companies)- have each done significantly better over the last 3 years compared to their average returns.
-Most extraordinarily, the S&P 500 has averaged more than double its annual return at 20.5% versus its annual return going back to 1988 of 9.17%.
+Most extraordinarily, the S&P 500 has averaged more than double its annual return, at 20.5%, versus its annual return going back to 1988 of 9.17%.
 Could this outperformance continue?
 Yes!
-We never know when a pullback, correction or even bear market will occur.
-But for many investors, this recent stock growth has meant that the risk level on their portfolio may be bordering or exceeding the long-term level appropriate for their financial plan.
+But we never know when a pullback, correction, or bear market will happen.
+For many investors, this recent stock growth means that the risk in their portfolio may border on or exceed the long-term risk level appropriate for their financial plan.

 [1] https://fortune.com/2025/09/28/ai-dot-com-bubble-parallels-history-explained-companies-revenue-infr…